huntergregal/mimipenguin/README.md

 # mimipenguin
 A tool to dump the login password from the current linux desktop user.
 Adapted from the idea behind the popular Windows tool mimikatz.
-* Special thanks to pugilist for cleaning up PID extraction and testing.

 ![alt text](http://i.imgur.com/BkDX9dF.png "MimiPenguin")